Tuesday, 3 September 2024

 London had many areas where mini campsites had grown for those sleeping rough.
 Paris seems different although there were stories about shipping out rough sleepers for the duration of the Olympics.

-London has the better range of museums, cultural and sport stadiums to visit but Paris has the intimacy and charm of its cafe culture.
+London has a better range of museums, and cultural and sports stadiums to visit but Paris has the intimacy and charm of its cafe culture.

 In short, Paris slows you down and London pumps you up.
-They are both successful world cities adapting in different ways to retain their primacy in countries of comparable size and lingering self importance.
-In this respect they have hollowed out the investment in other cities by their agglomeration of political, cultural, academic, financial and sporting activities.
-Other European cities do not have the same level of primacy which is why Munich, Barcelona, Milan and their non capital cities provide alternative nodes for the economic well being and equality in their countries.
+They are both successful world cities adapting in different ways to retain their primacy in countries of comparable size and lingering self-importance.
+In this respect, they have hollowed out the investment in other cities by their agglomeration of political, cultural, academic, financial and sporting activities.
+Other European cities do not have the same level of primacy which is why Munich, Barcelona, Milan and other non-capital cities provide alternative nodes for the economic well-being and equality in their countries.
 Devolution in the time of primacy is a necessary condition for sustainable development.

 No comments: